Updated: Sep 28

 Hellea – “hell” Old Norse: Hel, the realm of the dis-honorable Dead.

 Norse Heathenry has nine worlds or realms.
 This comes specifically from the Prose Edda Poem Gylfaginning chapter three, that states that Hell is where evil men go and that it is one of the nine worlds.
-Old Saxon and Old Anglish Heathenry had only seven worlds or realms as the Old English Poem Nine Herbs Charm (mid 10th century) clearly states:
+Old Anglish Heathenry had only seven worlds or realms as the Old English Poem Nine Herbs Charm (mid 10th century) clearly states:

 “A worm came crawling, it killed nothing.
 For Woden took nine glory-twigs, he smote the adder that it flew apart into nine parts.
 There the Apple accomplished it against poison that she the loathsome serpent would never dwell in the house.
 Chervil and Fennell, two of much might, they were created by the wise lord, holy in heaven as he hung; he set and sent them to the seven worlds, to the wretched and the fortunate, as a help to all.”